shino47/ckeditor5-build-laravel-image/README.md

 [![npm version](https://badge.fury.io/js/ckeditor5-build-laravel-image.svg)](https://badge.fury.io/js/ckeditor5-build-laravel-image)

 Custom CKEditor 5 Classic build with support for uploading images to a Laravel endpoint.
-It provides the configurations needed by Laravel for CSRF protection.
+It provides the configurations needed by Laravel for [CSRF protection](https://laravel.com/docs/master/csrf).

 This build is based on [ckeditor5-build-classic](https://github.com/ckeditor/ckeditor5-build-classic) and uses the [ckeditor5-simple-upload](https://github.com/pourquoi/ckeditor5-simple-upload) plugin to upload the images to the Laravel application.

-Laravel has a [CSRF protection](https://laravel.com/docs/master/csrf), so you have to send a CSRF token or add an exception to the `VerifyCsrfToken` middleware (not recommended).

 ## Installation